eeei3/CapstoneProject/devwork/pseudocode.md

 - Game selects a random opponent from a list of trainers

-- Create enemey's roster of Pokémon from the local file
+- Create enemy's roster of Pokémon from the local file

 ## Until either the enemy has been defeated or the player has been defeated
 - The player will attack first